garris/BackstopJS/README.md

 Be sure to also switch the onBefore and onReady scripts to the Playwright defaults.
 Playwright supports setting `engineOptions.browser` to `chromium`, `firefox`, or `webkit`.

+The [storageState](https://playwright.dev/docs/api/class-browsercontext#browser-context-storage-state) config property is supported via the `engineOptions` object in backstop config.
+This sets cookies _and_ localStorage variables in the Playwright engine before tests are run.
+Very useful taking screenshots of pages that require authentication.

 ```json
   ...
   "onBeforeScript": "playwright/onBefore.js",